 Lastly, we also advise that you do not eat very salty foods two days before the treatment.
 The reason is that excess sodium makes your body retain water, which in turn can increase swelling from the injections.

-If you want to learn more about how to prepare for the treatment, you find information here.
+You can learn more about how to prepare for the treatment here.

 What Happens During The Cheek Filler Treatment?